JordanRobo/JordanRobo/README.md

 ## 💼 Professional Background

-I currently work as a Marketing Manager for **Ray White Preston, Northcote & Reservoir** in Melbourne, Australia.
-My experience in marketing gives me a unique perspective on user experience and the importance of seamless web design.
+I formerly worked as a Marketing Manager and have extensive experience in Cinematography, Graphic Design, and Photography.
+These roles have honed my eye for detail and my understanding of user experience, which I now apply to the field of Information Technology and Programming.

 ## 🎲 Fun Facts